Money (That’s What I Want) | Chords + Lyrics

 Money (that’s what I want, ah ha ha).

-On the original recording, the guitar plays its own riff and stays with it as the band moves from F to Bb.
-In cover versions (The Beatles etc) this rarely happens, instead, they move with the progression.
+On the original recording of Money (That’s What I Want), the guitar plays the riff and stays with it as the band moves from F to Bb.

-What I ended up playing myself was a hybrid of all influences I got as I learned the song.
+What I ended up playing myself was a hybrid of all the influences I got as I learned the song.

 By being open like this, I look for what the song wants in my particular band setup, rather than how to play what I copied and memorized from a single source.